lonelycode/tyk-io-site-content/v1.9/setup/installation-options.md

 Manual installation can of course put the application anywhere, with Tyk Dashboard, one caveat is that it must know it's home directory, you can set this by adding a `home_dir` field to the `tyk_analytics.conf`.

-To specify a cnofiguration to use with tyk, use the `--conf=filename.conf` parameter.
+To specify a configuration to use with tyk, use the `--conf=filename.conf` parameter.

 ### Init scripts